 - Essay of no less than 1,000 and no more than 1,200 words, excluding headings and footnotes.
 Word count will be verified.

-- College Grade Release Form must be submitted directly from your college to the Delaware Higher Education Office.
-Students are responsible for ensuring that their school provides this form by the deadline
+- If you have 12 or more college credits, your College Grade Release Form must be submitted directly from your college to the Delaware Higher Education Office.
+Students are responsible for ensuring that their school provides this form by the deadline.